Regulation · last checked 2026-07-02

 • CySEC investor warnings and education pages

-The Cyprus Securities and Exchange Commission (CySEC) is the independent regulator overseeing investment services, securities trading, collective investment schemes, and asset management in Cyprus.
-It’s relevant for broker research because it licenses Cyprus Investment Firms, supervises their activities, and publishes public registers and investor protection details.
+The Cyprus Securities and Exchange Commission (CySEC) is Cyprus’s independent regulator for investment services, securities trading, collective investment schemes and asset management.
+For broker research, its relevance lies in licensing Cyprus Investment Firms, supervising their activities, and publishing public registers and investor-protection information.

 Broker shortlist with CYSEC signals